 But according to Metamox, a site with copious amounts of info on Magic cards, Xathrid Demon is "unplayably bad."
 Still, there is some demand, especially for foils.
 In July 2015, popular online Magic card retailer StrikeZone Online was buying them for almost $6.
 This is odd, considering that most retailers would sell Xathrid Demon foils for about $3.
 So did StrikeZone know something that the rest of us don't?
 Is this card actually more valuable than the majority of dealers and players believe?

 Xathrid Demon does have some interesting things going for it.
 Not only is it a 7/7, but it flies and has trample.
 At the beginning of each of your upkeeps, you must sacrifice a creature other than Xathrid Demon.
 Each opponent loses life equal to the sacrificed creature's power.
 If for some reason you can't sacrifice a creature, you tap the Demon and lose 7 life.

 Mono-Black also has creatures like Mikaeus the Unhallowed, which gives creatures undying, so you can reuse the creatures you sacrifice.
 There are plenty of other ways to make tokens every turn that you can sacrifice.
 So most of the time, you can make the Demon do a great deal of work for you.
 That, and the Demon can deal a good amount of damage on its own.

-I'm not sure that there's a ton of money to be made here, but since foils can be had pretty cheap, it's not a bad idea to see what your local buylists will pay for them and see if you can pick them up cheaper.
+I'm not sure that there's a ton of money to be made on this card.
+But, since foils can be had pretty cheap, it's not a bad idea to see what your local buylists will pay for them and see if you can pick them up cheaper.
 It's probably doable.
-Most people consider it bulk, but to the right players, it's definitely a useful piece.
+Most people consider it bulk, but to the right players, especially in foil, it's definitely a useful piece.